Alex Paez: Career

-After relocating to Los Angeles, the roles offered changed, and Paez played such parts as: the good guy, the Detective, the Politician, and the occasional Military Man in such shows as: NYPD Blue, The District, Charmed, The West Wing, Monk, CSI: Miami, Commander In Chief, Boston Legal and various movies of the week and mini-series, including A Gunfighter's Pledge and Meteor.
+After relocating to Los Angeles, the offers changed, and Paez began playing such roles as: the good guy, the Detective, the Politician, and the occasional Military Man in such shows as: NYPD Blue, The District, Charmed, The West Wing, Monk, CSI: Miami, Commander In Chief, Boston Legal, Dexter: Resurrection and various movies of the week and mini-series, including A Gunfighter's Pledge and Meteor.

-Along with his Ex Wife, he owned & operated two locations (Venice & Burbank) of Centanni Trattoria.
+Along with his Ex Wife, he owned & operated two locations (Venice & Burbank) of Centanni Trattoria in Los Angeles.